GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Results

 \subsection{Notes on individual sources}

-\paragraph{COS1118.} This target is a Type 1 AGN at $z=3.643$ \citep[][]{trump2009,brusa2009}, confirmed by this work.
-The target is unobscured in the X-rays and shows a rest-frame 2--10 keV luminosity $L_{2-10}\simeq3\times10^{44}\Lumcgs$ \citep{marchesi2016}. \nirspec/IFU spectra of COS1118 are rich in emission lines, including nebular lines like \oii$\lambda\lambda3726,3728$, \hga, \hde, [Ne~III]$\lambda3869\AA$, [O~III]$\lambda4363\AA$ and He~II$\lambda4687\AA$.
-However, many such lines are detected only in a few spaxels of the cube and thus do not allow for a spatially-resolved analysis, but are well seen in the integrated spectra (see Fig. \ref{fig:blr_of_1}) enabling computation of the line ratios needed for the diagnostic diagrams in Fig. \ref{fig:diagns}.
-This target shows spatially-extended narrow emission both in the \hal and \oiii lines (see Fig. \ref{fig:maps2_cos1118_oiii} for the \oiii line).
+\paragraph{COS1118.} This target is a Type 1 AGN at $z=3.643$ \citep[][]{trump2009,brusa2009}, as confirmed by this work.
+The target is unobscured in the X-rays and shows a rest-frame 2--10 keV luminosity $L_{2-10}\simeq3\times10^{44}\Lumcgs$ \citep{marchesi2016}. \nirspec/IFU spectra of COS1118 are rich in emission lines, including nebular lines such as \oii$\lambda\lambda3726,3728$, \hga, \hde, [Ne~III]$\lambda3869\AA$, [O~III]$\lambda4363\AA$ and He~II$\lambda4687\AA$.
+However, many of these lines are detected only in a few spaxels of the cube and therefore do not allow for a spatially resolved analysis.
+Nevertheless, they are well seen in the integrated spectra (see Fig. \ref{fig:blr_of_1}), thus enabling computation of the line ratios needed for the diagnostic diagrams in Fig. \ref{fig:diagns}.
+This target shows spatially extended narrow emission both in the \hal and \oiii lines (see Fig. \ref{fig:maps2_cos1118_oiii} for the \oiii line).
 The North-West region shows ionized gas that is detected in both lines, sharing similar blueshifted kinematics in their narrow components, while redshifted emission extending South-East of the target is present only in the \oiii line, without a counterpart in \hal.
 The total extent of the \oiii nebula is slightly less than 2$''$ in major axis, corresponding to $\lesssim15$~kpc, while the \hal emission is much less extended ($\simeq0.7''$ in major axis, corresponding to $\simeq5$~kpc).
 Emission from perturbed gas, traced by the outflow components, is much less extended and detected only in the proximity of the AGN (within 0.5$''$ both in \oiii and \hal).
 The integrated spectrum in the outflow region is dominated by the gas at rest with the galaxy, yet broad components are needed to reproduce the broad line wings visible both in the \oiii and \hal lines and in all the brighter lines (see Fig. \ref{fig:maps2_cos1118_oiii}).
 The kinematic properties of the ionized nebula are thus not clearly linked to the outflow detected in this AGN and more data would be needed to probe its origin.
-Unfortunately, no other spatially-resolved data are available in the archives (e.g., ESO, ALMA, VLA) for this target, thus hampering a more detailed study of this \oiii-traced nebula.
+Unfortunately, no other spatially resolved data are available in the archives (e.g., ESO, ALMA, VLA) for this target, thus hampering a more detailed study of this \oiii-traced nebula.